 How to donate

-Donations to the Bryer Postgraduate Travel Fund can be made by cheque, or bank transfer.
-We are working on making online payment available and hope to have this facility soon.
+Donations to the Bryer Postgraduate Travel Fund can be made online, or by cheque, or bank transfer.

 Department of History, Classics and Archaeology